PayFabric/APIs/Receivables/Sections/Objects/Invoice.md

 ## Invoice
-There are three Invoice objects that represent an invoice in the PayFabric Receivables website, InvoicePost, InvoiceIntegrationResponse, InvoiceResponse and InvoicePagingResponse.
+There are four Invoice objects that represent an invoice in the PayFabric Receivables website, InvoicePost, InvoiceIntegrationResponse, InvoiceResponse and InvoicePagingResponse.

 ## InvoicePost
-This object is used when creating a payment on the PayFabric Receivables website.
+This object is used when creating or updating an invoice record on the PayFabric Receivables website.

 | Attribute | Data Type | Required | Definition | Max Length |
 | :----------- | :--------- | :--------- | :--------- | :--------- |